 Did you know that more than 65% of the inhabitants have Spanish descent or speak Spanish as their mother tongue.
 Nowhere else in the US can you find such a unique mix of Anglo-American, Cuban, Latin and Caribbean influences on this scale.

 I have visited Miami numerous times, and I would go back immediately without hesitation.
-From lovely beaches, a buzzing nightlife, splendid shopping facilities to the most beautiful sunsets in the world, Miami will win you over in a heartbeat.
+From lovely beaches, a buzzing nightlife, splendid shopping facilities, the most instagrammable places to the most beautiful sunsets in the world, Miami will win you over in a heartbeat.

 USA Travel Documents